singhtushar677/learning-git/README.md

 # learning-git
   just to learn how to fork a repo

+  for forking we use this file
+  again forking and pull